 crimes

-crimes is an open-source CLI that scans a repository for maintainability risks, duplicated business rules, and patterns that confuse AI coding agents — before humans or agents make risky changes.
+crimes is an open-source CLI that scans a TypeScript or JavaScript repository for change risk and agent risk — duplicated business rules, ambiguous sources of truth, weakly tested hotspots, and patterns that confuse AI coding agents.
+Local, deterministic, no cloud.

 Install